Link polynomial calculus and the AENV conjecture: Spectral curves

 The linear recurrence relations in the previous section are actually written in terms of two operators $\hat Q_i$ and $\hat P_i$, which act on the representation index of HOMFLY polynomials as follows: \be \hat Q_r {\cal H}_r = q^{r} {\cal H}_r, \nn \\ \hat P_r {\cal H}_{r} = {\cal H}_{r-1} \ee These operators satisfy the commutation relation \be \hat P_i\hat Q_j = q^{\delta_{ij}} \hat Q_j \hat P_i \ee and they commute in the limit $q = e^{\hbar}\longrightarrow 1$.
 Therefore, in this limit in an appropriate basis, which is in fact provided by the (restricted) Ooguri-Vafa functions, one can substitute the difference equations by a vanishing condition for a system of polynomials.
 All together they define an algebraic variety, which is called the {\it spectral variety}, associated with the given link or knot.
 Moreover, this spectral variety is known to coincide with the classical ${\cal A}$-polynomial.

 The AENV conjecture \cite{AENV} is about these classical $A$-polynomials, which are independently calculated by topological methods, and our purpose in this section is to demonstrate that they are indeed obtained as the spectral curves for our knot polynomials.
-This check proves the AENV conjecture for the Whitehead and it also does so for the Borromean links, {\it if} our spectral curve coincides with that of \cite{AENV} (which was not presented in that text because of huge size of the formula).
+This check proves the AENV conjecture for the Whitehead and the Borromean links.